 Getting to the city

-The Airtrain Rail Link departs every 15 minutes to and from the Brisbane Central Business District between 5:45am and 10pm, taking around 20 minutes.
-There is also a direct link to the Gold Coast that takes about 90 minutes.
+The Airtrain Rail Link departs every 15 minutes to and from the Brisbane Central Business District between around 5.15am and 10pm, taking around 20 minutes.
+There is also a direct link to the Gold Coast.
 Taxis, limousines and airport buses are also available from both terminals.

 Tel: +61 (0)7 3406 3000.